Spycner/grundschule_timetabler/README.md

 - Development data seeders for all models

 ### 🚧 In Progress
-- Time slot management
+- Schedule model implementation
-- Basic scheduling logic
+- Conflict detection for double bookings

 ### 📋 Planned
 - Frontend with React/TypeScript